LSartore/pyrate/README.md

 ### How to run PyR@TE

-While there is no official documentation available yet for the version 3, please refer yourself to the example notebook in `doc/` to see how to run PyR@TE.
+While there is no official documentation available yet for the version 3, please refer yourself to the example notebooks in `doc/` :
+- `example.ipynb` explains some of the general features of PyR@TE 3 and shows how to use it ;
+- `CGCs.ipynb` explains how to interact with PyLie's database and to use Clebsch-Gordan coefficients (CGCs) when building a Lagrangian

+Please note that these two notebooks do not cover the entirety of PyR@TE 3's functionalities, but may still serve as a useful starting point.
+A comprehensive documentation will be released in the future.